evannetwork/evannetwork.github.io/dev/hello-world.md

 the case after normal onboarding.
 If not, visit http://gitter.im/evannetwork/faucet .

 ### Unlocking the Account for Migration
-You have created an identity earlier, and started parity earlier.
+You have created an identity earlier, and started the blockchain client parity earlier.
 Usually this would be all you need to do, but for our example there is one more thing you need to do.

-Parity only accepts signed transactions for the testcore blockchain.
-When using out blockchain-core library, this is taken care of for you by it.
+By default only signed transactions are accepted for the testcore blockchain.
+When using our blockchain-core library, this is taken care of for you by it.
 But this is not the time yet for the deep dive into the blockchain-core, this is just a simple first dip of your toe into the water, using the simplest tool available in truffle.

 And truffle doesn't sign transactions on deployment.
 It usually doesn't need to.
 So we need to tell parity to do the signings itself for our test-account, that we have just created.